Lanecrest/RanGen-Fantasy-Names/README.md

 This program randomly generates syllables based on letters and letter groupings and combines them into a name.
 The code comments provide more info

+v2.1
+====
+-Minor tweaks to the GUI

+-Changed some of the values for syllable generation

+-Added a few more diphthongs

 v2.0
 ====
 -Adjusted many of the conditions for generating syllables